discretize/discretize-guides/builds/engineer/power-amalgam/index.md

 For fractals, due to <Effect name="Exposed"/> and <Control name="Stun" />, it is worth adjusting your build to make use of <Item id="24868"/>.
 On certain bosses, other sigils like <Item id="36053"/> (Dark AI), <Item id="24658"/> (Siax and Ensolyss), <Item id="	24664"/> (Eparch), or  <Item id="24651"/> and <Item id="24575"/> (Kinfall) can be used as further damage increase instead of - or sometimes on top of - <Item id="24868"/>.
 Check the [cheat sheet](https://www.discretize.eu/guides/cheat-sheet/) for the best consumables and sigils in each fractal or ask on discord if you are unsure.

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants! \
-Food and utility variations, fractal god titles, as well as modifier uptimes can potentially alter the optimal boss-specific build slightly. \
+Food and utility variations as well as modifier uptimes can potentially alter the optimal boss-specific build slightly. \
+<Item id="24836"/> has been selected based on the baseline bench log mainly for gear share with scrapper. \
-This build can also be played with <Item id="74978"/>, especially for Dark AI reflects.
+This build can also be played with <Item id="74978"/>, especially for Dark AI reflects and when modifier uptime increases.

 </Character>